-Willow & Twigg is a small Hampshire-based business specialising in contemporary handcrafted silver, sea glass and gemstone jewellery including necklaces, rings, earrings, bangles, and bracelets.
+Willow & Twigg is a small Hampshire-based business specialising in contemporary handcrafted silver, sea glass and gemstone jewellery.

 Sign up For Emails & get 10% Off